ros2/rmw_connextdds/README.md

 The DataWriters (and their associated Topics) will be automatically finalized when the associated ROS entity is deleted.

-All DataWriters will be created in the same parent Publisher.
+All DataWriters will be created by `rmw_connextdds` and `rmw_connextddsmicro` in a single parent Publisher.

 #### DataWriter Creation